open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Instruments are associated with the Meter during creation.
 Instruments are identified by all of these fields.

+Language-level features such as the distinction between integer and floating point numbers SHOULD be considered as identifying.

 <a name="instrument-type-conflict-detection"></a>

 When more than one Instrument of the same `name` is created for